tinloof/sanity-kit/packages/sanity-next/README.md

 # @tinloof/sanity-next

-A comprehensive collection of Next.js utilities, components, and server actions for seamless Sanity integration.
-This package provides everything you need to build modern, performant Next.js applications with Sanity CMS, including internationalization support, metadata resolution, image optimization, and more.
+A comprehensive collection of Next.js utilities, components, and hooks for seamless Sanity integration.
+This package provides everything you need to build modern, performant Next.js applications with Sanity CMS, including internationalization support, metadata resolution, image optimization, infinite scroll, and more.

 ## Installation